BlankParenthesis/PxlsNetworking/extensions/users.md

 ### PATCH
 Updates the User object with the ID specified by `user_id`.
 #### Request
-A partial User object without the ID.
+A partial User object without the id or createdAt fields.
 #### Response
 The updated User object.
 #### Errors